Limulo/slides_GEGST_dec2017/_slides/proceduralsound.md

-# Procedural Sound in VideoGames
+# New ways of thinking Sound in VideoGames

 <!-- .slide: data-background-color="#fff" -->